 Speak to a pharmacist for advice if you keep getting heartburn.

-They can recommend medicines called antacids that can help ease your symptoms.
+They may recommend medicines called antacids or alginates that can help ease your symptoms.

 It's best to take these with food or soon after eating, as this is when you're most likely to get heartburn.
 They may also work for longer if taken with food.

-A GP can provide stronger treatments and help rule out any more serious causes of your symptoms.
+A GP can provide alternative or stronger treatments and help rule out any more serious causes of your symptoms.

-A GP may prescribe a medicine called a proton pump inhibitor (PPI) that reduces how much acid your stomach makes.
-PPIs include:
+If you have acid reflux, a GP may prescribe a medicine called a proton pump inhibitor (PPI) that reduces how much acid your stomach makes.